 Note, there is another company, Ceco, that also offers sinks in this style and on cast iron.
 These look like another really great option!
 Ceco also has the metal-rimmed design with 8″ spreads — and it has an oval bathrooom sink with metal rim — and there are some colors (platinum, almond, black).
 (Kohler’s metal-rim Tahoe has a 4″ spread only; color options are limited.)

 And, Bootz offers the same style, with a few design choices, but on a steel (rather than cast iron) substrate.

 P.S.
 Yes, our 1951 has three full bathrooms!
 They are all very compact — two upstairs, in our “ranch style” layout, one in the walk-out basement.
 There are three in our family, so yes, we each got our own bathroom.
 What a luxury!

 2. Kohler porcelain self-rimming:

 My husband is a neat freak, though, and didn’t want those metal pieces, insisting the dirt collects there.
-Instead, in one bathroom we used a “Tahoe” self-rimming model, same shape and same overall effect as the square sinks that we replaced but no metal.
-In the other, we used Thoreau, also a self-rimming model.
-The Thoreau is a big oval sink, the size is really great if you have the counter space to handle it.
+So in his bathroom we used a “Tahoe” self-rimming model, same shape and same overall effect as the square sinks that we replaced but no hudee rim.
+Note, this Kohler design DOES come with 8″ spreads.
+There are a number of other self-rimming porcelain (rather than enamel-on-cast iron) models that also have a 50s look.
+In our third bathroom, we used Thoreau, a self-rimming model.
+Alas, now discontinued, the Thoreau was a big oval sink, the size was really great if you have the counter space to handle it.